Complementary and Alternative Treatments for Breast Cancer

 Complementary treatment refers to any type of care that you use along with standard care.

 Many alternative treatments have been used worldwide for centuries.
-These treatments, though, haven't gone through the rigorous testing that's part of Western medicine's research process.
+These treatments, though, haven't gone through the rigorous testing that's part of conventional medicine's research process.
 Many complementary treatments may hold great value.
 But there is a lack of conclusive research regarding their risks, benefits, and side effects.
 And the same is true about how they might interact with standard care.

 But research into CAM is flourishing.
 That means you can expect to see complementary therapies becoming part of a health care provider's arsenal of treatment options.
 As that happens, more and more doctors will recommended them to patients.